 Your goal needs to be clear, unambiguous, and concrete.
 Start asking yourself questions about what you want and how you plan on getting there.
 It’s not specific enough to say, “I want to be a good dancer,” because even the top professionals want to improve.
 What does being good mean to you?
 List out as many specific attributes of good dancing and dancers that you can think of.
-Personality on the dancefloor, technical ability, floorcraft, simply going and doing your first competitions are all great places to start.
+Personality on the dancefloor, technical ability, floor craft, simply going and participating in your first competitions are great places to start.

-Your goal needs to be tangible and measureable!
-A lot of people who set dance goals say that they “want to feel confident and comfortable on the dancefloor.”
-How is that measureable?
+Your goal needs to be tangible and measurable!
+Many people who set dance goals say that they “want to feel confident and comfortable on the dance floor.”
+How is that measurable?
 Unfortunately, while our emotions are a huge part of our dance journey, when setting a goal it is best to leave our emotions out of the final goal decision because they are not objectively obtainable.
-You should be able to achieve your dance goal regardless of whether you felt amazing or felt terribly!
-Instead of saying, I want to feel good on the dance floor, challenge yourself to dancing your entire routine without stopping.
+You should be able to achieve your dance goal regardless of whether you felt amazing or felt terrible!
+Instead of saying, I want to feel good on the dance floor, challenge yourself to dance your entire routine without stopping.
 It turns your focus away from how you felt to what you’ve actually accomplished.
 After all, sometimes you can make the goal and still not feel good about it, and sometimes you can fail and feel wonderful.

 Choose a goal, both long-term and short-term, that has meaning.
 Your goal should inspire you every day when you wake up to be the best that you can be.
 In order to do this, it needs to have purpose and meaning for yourself.
 Determine how dance fits into your world, and identify some things you can learn on your dance journey.

 Since oftentimes we don’t even know what makes dance important, ask your instructor for advice.
 They have seen and helped many people on their own journeys and would love to partner on a new adventure with you.